 Admin User Management

-User management sits at the heart of our LMS.
+User management was another core feature of our LMS.
+Course administrators should have full control to ensure only their current students have access to active courses.
 We gave administrators comprehensive control over their digital classroom, including:

 - Full visibility and editing capabilities for user accounts